andrewm-bose/Opin-ReviewsAnalysis/README.md

 * **review coverage** - defined as the proporition of reviews for a given product you'll see *at least once* by clicking through the topic buttons.

 <img align="center" src="https://github.com/andrewm-bose/Opin-ReviewsAnalysis/blob/master/readme_imgs/Screen%20Shot%202019-08-19%20at%204.10.21%20PM.png">

+> Analytics for 1000 randomly selected products from the corpus.

 ## Methodology